We bring a diversity of voices, experiences, and perspectives to the content we create and curate for our community. Meet our A-Team:

 Heather Moore (she/her) is a native Appalachian, millennial, nerd/gamer, and serial hobbyist.
 She is an ordained Deacon in the United Methodist Church whose work in ministry is a lot of thinking outside the institutional box, calling out injustices, and coming alongside people in the messy beauty and quagmire of life.
 She serves in ministry capacities as teacher, facilitator, leader, chaplain, and other duties as assigned.
 That’s super vague – I know, right?
 As a human being, she loves to stay up late, learn new things, pet and gaze upon the creatures of the earth (yes, I mean pet critters, like my dog Frank who is named like an old man), play games with her amazing husband and friends (ttrpgs, video games, mobile games, board games, all the games), bake and/or eat, travel (especially for conventions), and engage in witty banter.
 If you’re confused about how this all fits into a human being, I’m right there with you.

-Rev. Brad Davis (he/him) is a provisional elder in the West Virginia Conference of the United Methodist Church currently serving as pastor at Nighbert Memorial UMC of Logan, WV, and founder of The New Society, a grassroots Central Appalachian kingdom movement.
+Rev. Brad Davis (he/him) is a provisional elder in the West Virginia Conference of the United Methodist Church currently serving as pastor of a 6-church charge in McDowell County, WV, and founder of The New Society, a grassroots Central Appalachian kingdom movement.
 A native of one of the nation’s most economically and socially exploited regions, Brad’s passion is connecting its people to a holistic, therapeutic, liberating message of salvation he calls the Holler Gospel.
 In interpreting the person and work of Jesus of Nazareth through the lens of West Virginia’s southern coalfields, this contextualized take on God’s good news underscores that transforming grace has the power not only to liberate and heal individuals, but whole communities and the entire social order from the effects of structural and systemic sin that have ravaged the region’s people for over a century.
 You can learn more – or get involved in the New Society movement – by following Brad on Facebook, Twitter (@RevBradleyUMC), and Instagram (@bradleyg90).